raspberrypilearning/google-voice-aiy/en/step_12.md

 	led.off()
 ```

-This `voice_command` that is automatically passed to your `run` method is a string translation of whatever the Google Assistant API *thinks* you said.
-It's not always 100% accuate.
+This `voice_command` that is automatically passed to your `run` method is a string translation of whatever the Google Assistant API thinks you said.
+(It makes mistakes sometimes.)

 Here's what you're going to do: